Flickdm/document-proposals/infosec_instructions.md

 ![review](images\targetable_branch.jpg)

 The pipelines are not expected to work.
-To reduce the work that will need to take place in the public, the `Remediation Developer` should run as many pipelines locally as they can (formatting, etc).
+To reduce the work that will need to take place in the public, the `Remediation Developer` should run as many CI checks locally as they can (formatting, etc).

 (TODO: can we script this / formalize this?)